 A venous malformation does not need to be treated if it is not causing any problems, but it will not go away without treatment.

-- Blood thinning medicine.
-This keeps the blood from clotting.
-It also helps with the pain caused by clots.
+- Blood thinning medicine-This keeps the blood from clotting and helps with the pain caused by clots

 - Sometimes surgery and sclerotherapy are used together.

 - Mulliken JB, Burrows PE and Fishman SF.
 Mulliken and Young's Vascular Anomalies.
 Hemangiomas and Malformations second edition.
 Oxford University press 2013

 - Blei F, Anglin C. 100 Questions and Answers about Vascular Anomalies.
 Jones and Bartlett publishers 2011

 Call your child's doctor, nurse, or clinic if you have any concerns or if your child has: